Norfolk Security Clearance Lawyers

 There are various levels of security clearances.
 The most common are confidential, secret, and top secret.
 Of these three, confidential is the lowest and most common, and top secret is the highest.
 They are measured according to the sensitivity of the information they correspond with.
-Employers and government officials work together to determine appropriate levels of clearance for government personnel.
+Employers and government officials work together to determine appropriate clearance levels for government personnel.

 Applying for Security Clearance

-Afterwards, the Defense Security Service (DSS) will oversee an exhaustive background check, looking into your educational, residential, professional, financial, and criminal history (if applicable).
+Afterward, the Defense Security Service (DSS) will oversee an exhaustive background check, looking into your educational, residential, professional, financial, and criminal history (if applicable).
 Some clearances require several face-to-face interviews with private investigators and, for the highest clearances, polygraph tests.
-You may be asked to disclose personal information; and neighbors, friends, family, and/or coworkers might also be questioned.
+You may be asked to disclose personal information; neighbors, friends, family, and/or coworkers might also be questioned.
 Findings are compiled and reviewed by the DSS.

-This entire process can take several months to a couple of years to complete.
+The security clearance process may vary in length depending based on the level of clearance being sought and the complexity of the individual's background.
+In general, this process can take several months to a couple of years to complete.
 As such, certain government employees may be issued an Interim Security clearance (or Interim Security eligibility), depending on the urgency of the projects they’re hired to work on and the findings of the initial investigation phases.
 These clearances are provisional and limited.